Construction History Through the Centuries

 Construction is one of the first necessary trades in human history.
-Starting with the Stone Age and moving to today’s advanced construction practices, find out how humans started the construction trade, and how it has transformed.
+When did construction begin?
+Starting with the Stone Age and moving to today’s advanced construction practices, find out how humans started the construction trade, and how construction management history has transformed.

 The New Stone Age (9000 BC – 3000 BC)